- How are pituitary tumors treated?

 Surgery for pituitary tumors

-The main treatment of many pituitary tumors is surgery.
-How well the surgery works depends on the type of tumor, its exact location, its size, and whether it has spread into nearby tissues.
+The main treatment for many pituitary tumors is surgery.
+How well the surgery works depends on the type of tumor, its exact location, its size, and whether it has spread into nearby structures.

 Transsphenoidal surgery: This is the most common way to remove pituitary tumors.
 Transsphenoidal means that the surgery is done through the sphenoid sinus, a hollow space in the skull behind the nasal passages and below the brain.
 The back wall of the sinus covers the pituitary gland.

 The transsphenoidal approach has many advantages.
-First, no part of the brain is touched during the approach, so the chance of damage to the brain is very low.
+First, no part of the brain is touched during the surgery, so the chance of damage to the brain is very low.
 There is also no visible scar.
-But it is hard to remove large tumors this way.
+But it’s hard to remove large tumors this way.
 When the surgery is done by an experienced neurosurgeon and the tumor is a microadenoma, the cure rates are high (greater than 80%).
-If the tumor is large or has grown into the nearby structures (such as nerves, brain tissue, or the tissues covering the brain) the chances for a cure are lower and the chances of brain, nerve, and blood vessel injury are greater.
+If the tumor is large or has grown into the nearby structures (such as nerves, brain tissue, or the tissues covering the brain) the chances for a cure are lower and the chance of damaging nearby brain tissue, nerves, and blood vessels is higher.

-Craniotomy: Less commonly, for larger or more complicated pituitary tumors, a craniotomy may be needed.
+Craniotomy: For larger or more complicated pituitary tumors, a craniotomy may be needed.
 In this approach the surgeon operates through an opening in the front and side of the skull.
-The surgeon has to carefully work beneath and between the lobes of the brain to reach the tumor.
-Although the craniotomy has a higher chance of brain injury than transsphenoidal surgery for small lesions, it is actually safer for large and complex lesions because it provides better visualization and control of important nerves and blood vessels.
+The surgeon has to work carefully beneath and between the lobes of the brain to reach the tumor.
+Although the craniotomy has a higher chance of brain injury than transsphenoidal surgery for small lesions, it’s actually safer for large and complex lesions because the surgeon is better able to see and reach the tumor and nearby nerves and blood vessels.

 For both transsphenoidal surgery and craniotomies, the doctor may use image-guidance with MRI or CT scans before surgery to help plan the best surgical approach.
-Some centers now use intraoperative MRI (where MRI scans are done in the operating room one or more times during the surgery) in some cases, but many doctors still consider this to be experimental.
+Some centers also use intraoperative MRI (where MRI scans are done in the operating room one or more times during the surgery), but many doctors still consider this to be experimental.

-As a general rule for pituitary tumors, the larger and more invasive the tumor, the less likely the tumor can be cured by surgery.
-Smaller tumors are more easily treated with surgery.
+As a general rule, smaller pituitary tumors are easier to treat with surgery.
+The larger and more invasive the tumor, the less likely the tumor can be cured by surgery.

 Possible side effects of surgery